stolostron/rhacm-docs/_pages/sizing_work.md

 ## Rubrics

-Consider the following rubrics when assigning points to Jira issues:
+Consider the following rubrics when assigning story points to Jira issues:

 | **Rubric** | | **Description** |
 | ----------- | | ----------- |